ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 In practice, this logical position corresponds directly to the same index in the underlying array, so the node’s position in the heap and its position in the array are identical.
 -->

-The data type includes several private auxiliary methods used when inserting and removing elements from the heap.
+The data type includes several private auxiliary functions used when inserting and removing elements from the heap.
 The method `isLeaf` determines whether a given position corresponds to a leaf node in the tree, while `leftChild`, `rightChild`, and `parent` return the positions of the left child, right child, and parent of a given node, respectively.

 In addition, we include a convenience method that compares the values of two nodes based on their positions in the heap.